robinhowlett/slate/source/index.html.md

 ### Metadata annotations

-* `@General`: name, description, author, and documentation link for the snap.
+* `@General`: name, description, author, and documentation link for the Snap.
 * `@Inputs`: specifies the minimum and maximum number of Input Views and the type of input they accept (JSON Documents or Binary data).
 * `@Outputs`: specifies the minimum and maximum number of Output Views and the type of output they produce (JSON Documents or Binary data).
 * `@Errors`: specifies whether an Error Views should be written to